-The Common Application is one of three ways to apply to Yale for freshman admission.
+The Common Application is one of three ways to apply to Yale for first-year admission.
 See if the Common Application is right for you.

 Yale is a member of the Common Application, an application platform offered by more than 600 diverse colleges and universities around the world.
-Last year nearly 1 million students used the Common Application.
+More than 1 million students use the Common Application every year.

-The Common Application is one of three ways to apply to Yale for freshman admission.
+The Common Application is one of three ways to apply to Yale for first-year admission.
 Yale has no preference for one type of application over another.
-Submit one - and only one - application per admissions cycle.
+Submit one—and only one—application per admissions cycle.

 Reasons why the Common Application might be right for you: